inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 tsunamis and volcanic eruptions) that could potentially cause an event or series of events that threaten and disrupt the lives and livelihoods of people.

-In general, hazards that we model:
+In general, the hazard data we use in |project-name| represents a single hazard scenario.
+A scenario means that the hazard:

-- are at a particular location
+- is at a particular location
-- have a measured intensity
+- has a measured intensity
-- have a measured duration
+- has a measured duration
-- have a certain time frame
+- has a certain time frame

-In this chapter we will use a dataset modelled from an earthquake in Lembang.
+In this module we will use a dataset modelled from an earthquake in Lembang.

+.. note:: The earthquake modelling was done by experts. |project_name| is not a hazard modelling tool.

 **Exposure** data represents things that are at risk when faced with a potential hazard.